germanysources/regression_test/README.md

 ### After the modification ###
 Hopefully you changed the legacy code, so that it now can be covered by unit tests.
 While writing unit tests, you can use the recorded data with the clas ```zdbgl_get_globals```.

-Example:
+#### Example: ####
 The example can be found in program ```zdbgl_demo_regression_test```.
 We recorded the internal table "demo_itab" before the modification.
-The first step to record is before the procedure "to_verify" is executed.
+In the first step we recording the globals before the procedure "to_verify" is executed.
-The second step tp record is after the procedure "to_verify" is executed.
+The second step includes the recording after the procedure "to_verify" is executed.
 The two testcases have the key "BEFORE" and "AFTER".
 Now we can modify the procedure "to_verify" and verify, that the modification doesn't change any behaviour.

 Therefore we write the unit test and make use of the records.
-The records can be used with clas ```zdbgl_get_globals```:
+The records can be used with class ```zdbgl_get_globals```:
 ```ABAP
 CLASS regression_test DEFINITION FOR TESTING
   DURATION SHORT RISK LEVEL HARMLESS.